 Vicia faba is a familiar legume consumed by millions of people.
-The flower in itself is very unique and attractive. the seeds and plants are commonly known as Faba Bean, Fava Bean, or Broad Bean.
-Though I have been familiar with fava bean which is a high protein legume, since childhood, I had never seen the plant until a recent walk in London where I saw it planted in a border on the sidewalk.
+The flower in itself is very unique and attractive.
+The seeds and plants are commonly known as Faba Bean, Fava Bean, or Broad Bean.
+Though I have been familiar with fava bean, which is a high protein legume, since childhood, I had never seen the plant until a recent walk in London where I saw it planted in a border on the sidewalk.

 Fava bean is similar to Lima bean, and they are flat.
-They are sometimes also known as English Beans, European Beans, Pigeon Peas, Tick Beans, Tick Peas, and even Windsor Beans, many of these names also refer to different varieties which produce slightly different sized or colored beans.
+They are sometimes also known as English Beans, European Beans, Pigeon Peas, Tick Beans, Tick Peas, and even Windsor Beans, many of these names also refer to different varieties that produce slightly different sized or colored beans.

-The Vicia faba seeds which are oblong in shape and can range in color from green to brown appear in pods that could be as long as 18in or 45cm, they are picked when they are green in color but the color can change to black as it matures.
+The Vicia faba seeds are oblong in shape.
+They range in color from green to brown.
+They appear in pods that could be as long as 18in or 45cm.
+They are picked when they are green in color but the color can change to black as they mature.

+In Spanish, it is called Haba, and in Iran, similar to many other Middle Eastern countries these beans are called Baghali where it is used in a popular national dish called “Baghali Polo”, a steamed dish mixed with rice and dill and accompanied by Saffron Chicken.
 People with inherited Hemolytic Syndrome could have a bad anemic reaction to fava beans.
 Due to this reaction in ancient Greece they called them the beans of death.

-In Spanish, it is called Haba, and in Iran, similar to many other Middle Eastern countries these beans are called Baghali where it is used in a popular national dish called “Baghali Polo”, a steamed dish mixed with rice and dill and accompanied by Saffron Chicken.

 Vicia faba ‘The Sutton’ is a dwarf variety that probably does not need staking and an alternative for smaller spaces and gardens.